SichangHe/CS304_group_project/project7/project7_report.md

     The command `fsttablecompose` is used to compose the FSTs `L_disambig.fst` and `G.fst`.
 Subsequently, `fstdeterminizestar` and `fstminimizeencoded` are employed for determinization and minimization respectively.
 The weight is then pushed using `fstpushspecial`, resulting in the final `LG.fst`.

-2. Prepare $ C \circ L \circ G $:
+2. Prepare $C \circ L \circ G$:

-    The context transducer $ C $ is constructed to prepare $ C \circ L \circ G $.
-In the triphone case, the $ C $ transducer transduces a triphone sequence into a phone sequence.
-The following command is used to create $ C $:
+    The context transducer $C$ is constructed to prepare $C \circ L \circ G$.
+In the triphone case, the $C$ transducer transduces a triphone sequence into a phone sequence.
+The following command is used to create $C$:

     ```sh
     fstmakecontextfst --read-disambig-syms=$dir/disambig_phones.list \